BreadcrumbIsTaken/mcgen/README.md

 ## Generate a Minecraft server in seconds!

-Created because of my wack thought process of:

-> Why download and install everything in 15 minutes, when I can spend a few days programming something to do it for me in a few seconds!

 Generates a server with [Paper](https://papermc.io) and optionally [BungeeCord](https://www.spigotmc.org/threads/1-8-1-15-bungeecord.392/).
 This tool will auto generate a simple start script (start.sh/start.bat depending on what OS you use) or one with [Aikar's Flags](https://aikar.co/mcflags.html).

 ## How to use!